unrealwork/atsd-use-cases/BaltimorePolice/README.md

   ORDER BY tags.$TAG_NAME$, datetime
 ```

-Using this generic model, a series of queries can be performed in the [SQL Console](https://axibase.com/docs/atsd/sql/).
+Using this generic model, a series of queries can be performed in [SQL Console](https://axibase.com/docs/atsd/sql/).

 The `tags.$TAG_NAME$` corresponds to the metric the user is interested in querying.